 When it opened in 1953, the much-maligned Alaskan Way Viaduct, State Route 99's route along the Seattle waterfront, offered the first route around Seattle's congested central business district.
 The expressway relieved traffic on city streets, eased the movement of through traffic, and improved connections between growing southwest Seattle neighborhoods, such as West Seattle, and downtown.
 Despite its utility, critics derided it for its lack of beauty and for its negative effect on the waterfront.
 Over several decades, various groups and individuals argued and planned for its demise.
 But the lack of a viable alternative for handling the tens of thousands of daily users stymied their efforts.
 The 2001 Nisqually earthquake significantly damaged the viaduct's joints and foundations and furthered the discussion.
 A decade of studying, planning, and public discussion passed before a viable option, a deep-bore tunnel, garnered enough support to move forward.
-The southern end of the viaduct was demolished in October 2011 and tunnel boring began in 2013.
+The southern end of the viaduct was demolished in October 2011.
+Tunnel boring began in 2013 and was completed, following delays due to problems with the boring machine, in 2017.
+The viaduct closed to traffic in January 2019, shortly before the new tunnel opened.

 Early Years of the Viaduct